 Season mushrooms: Place the mushrooms in a bowl.
 Drizzle with oil and season with salt and pepper.
 Toss to coat.

 - Add mushrooms: Remove the pan from the oven and add the mushrooms.
 Return to oven and continue to roast for an additional 40 to 60 minutes, or until the internal temperature is 115-118 degrees for medium-rare.

 - Rest: Remove the beef and mushrooms from the pan and transfer to a cutting board.
-Tent lightly with foil and let rest for 20+ minutes.
+Tent lightly the slow cooked eye of round with foil and let rest for 20+ minutes.

 When is roast beef done?

 The exact cooking times and internal temperatures for roast beef will vary depending upon the size, shape and grade of beef, as well as your desired degree of doneness.
+The roasting time in this recipe for eye of round beef roast is an approximation.
 You should always test for doneness using an instant read thermometer or meat thermometer.
 Internal temperature is accurate and unwavering; it’s the only way to guarantee that your meat is properly cooked to your desired doneness.